Gopher tortoise: Habitat loss

-In 1987, human urbanization and various human activities in Mississippi, Louisiana, and Alabama caused dramatic declines in the tortoise population, and the U.S. Fish and Wildlife Service listed them as "endangered".
-Even though the population declined in Florida, Georgia, and South Carolina, they were not yet listed as threatened at the time.
-However, in recent years, habitat loss is increasing as southern states continue to experience human population growth, and expand on highway road construction.
+In 1987, human urbanization and various human activities in Mississippi, Louisiana, and Alabama caused dramatic declines in the tortoise population, and the FWS listed them as "endangered".
+Though the population declined in Florida, Georgia, and South Carolina, they were not yet listed as threatened at the time.
+However, in recent years, habitat loss is increasing as southern states continue to experience human population growth and expand on highway road construction.
 The southeast has had a 20% increase in human population between 1990 and 2000.

-One of the most suitable habitats for gopher tortoise is the longleaf pine ecosystem, which provides suitable well-drained and sandy soils for tortoises to inhabit.
+One of the most suitable habitats for gopher tortoises is the longleaf pine ecosystem, which provides suitable, well-drained and sandy soils for tortoises to inhabit.
 Longleaf pine forests include abundant low herbaceous plant growth and open canopy/space for tortoise's eggs to incubate.
-Since European settlement, longleaf pine decreased in area by an estimated of 96%, which has contributed to an 80% decrease in population densities of gopher tortoise.
-This means that there is only 4% of longleaf pine remaining.
-Although federal, state, and privately managed forest lands can harbor a significant number of tortoises, pine plantations with high tree densities can become unsuitable due to the area having an increase in shaded areas, leading to a decrease in ground cover species.
+Since European settlement, longleaf pine decreased in area by an estimated 96%, which has contributed to an 80% decrease in population densities of gopher tortoises.
+Over 80% of gopher tortoise habita is now privately owned.
+Although federal, state, and privately managed forest lands can harbor a significant number of tortoises, pine plantations with high tree densities can become unsuitable due to the area having an increase in shaded areas, leading to a decrease in ground-cover species.
+These habitats are also pyrogenic which means that fragmentation has direct effects on the natural fire regime and therefore reduced habitat quality.

-Over its range in the southeast, there are still four large core areas that provide the opportunity to protect large areas of tortoise habitat, as well the biological diversity of the coastal plain.
+Over its range in the southeast, four large core areas still provide the opportunity to protect large areas of tortoise habitat, as well the biological diversity of the coastal plain.
 They are (from west to east) De Soto National Forest, Eglin Air Force Base, Apalachicola National Forest, and Okefenokee Swamp in Florida.
 These areas offer an opportunity to restore forest stands and land areas containing populations of native vertebrate animals threatened by habitat fragmentation.
 Restoring the natural causal factors of fire, especially, and flooding would also assist in restoring the plant and animal communities.

 If Florida's population doubles, 7000000 acre of land, which is the size of Vermont, could be developed.
 3000000 acre of agricultural lands and 2700000 acre of unused land will be developed.
 This will cause more competition for water resources between animals and humans.
 The low reproductive rate of the tortoise makes it more vulnerable to declines in longleaf ecosystem and extinction.